benjaminsage/EE133.github.io/Lab_1/writeup.md

 ## Introduction

-There are three principle passive components in electronic circuit analysis:
+There are three principle passive components in electronic circuit design and analysis:
 - Resistor
 - Capacitor
 - Inductor